jtmorgan0513-alt/BYOV-enrollment-automation/README.md

 # BYOV-enrollment-automation

-Automated BYOV enrollment engine with VIN decoding, data collection, PDF generation, and an admin control center.
+Automated BYOV enrollment engine with VIN decoding, data collection, PDF generation, and an admin control center. **Successfully collects enrollment data and transmits to Replit dashboard with each new enrollment via an approve button in the admin dashboard.**

 ## Features
 - Streamlit UI wizard for technician enrollment (Tech Info, Vehicle & Docs, Policy & Signature, Review & Submit)